brovador/PhysicalKeyboardNotifications/README.md

 }
 </pre>

-Special keys as space, return, delete or arrows will return and empty string in the key <code>PKNKeyInputCharNotificationUserInfoKey</code> there are several macro defined values to compare their keyCodes in <code>PkNDefines.h</code>
+- Special keys as space, return, delete or arrows will return and empty string in the key <code>PKNKeyInputCharNotificationUserInfoKey</code>
+but don't panic there are several macro defined values to compare their keyCodes in <code>PkNDefines.h</code>